pfxr/rpi_ov5647_noir_stream/README.md

    cd your-repo-name
    ```

-2. Connect the OV5647 camera module and IR lights to your Raspberry Pi.
+2. Connect the OV5647 camera module and IR lights.
+Then insert the CSI-2 ribbon cable in your Raspberry Pi.

 3. Run the main script to capture images or process video streams:
    ```bash